 The Certificate in Quantitative Methods in Public Health (Executive format) is designed for working professionals who have determined that they need additional quantitative skills to advance their employment opportunities.
 These individuals already have a master's degree or higher OR they have a bachelor's degree with 3 or more years of relevant work experience.
+Applicants must also submit GRE or MCAT scores that are less than five years old.
 The coursework covers the following overarching areas: description of public health problems of epidemiologic importance, data identification, design and conduct of epidemiologic research studies, management and analysis of data, literature review and interpretation, and information technology for scientific productivity.
 Students in the certificate will gain proficiency in SAS.